 Academics: S.J.D.
 Candidates begins here:

-Within 36 months of successful completion of the oral examination, the S.J.D. candidate must complete and submit a dissertation on a subject previously approved by the Committee on Graduate Studies and the candidate’s principal supervisor.
-Each dissertation must represent a sustained and substantial scholarly effort and must be suitable for publication.
+Within 36 months of successful completion of the oral examination, the S.J.D. candidate should complete and submit a dissertation that represents a substantial and valuable contribution to the scholarship in its field and is suitable for publication.

 Prohibited Submissions: Commissioned studies, committee reports, and writings of joint authorship will not be accepted in fulfillment of the dissertation requirement.